What Is HDD? See The Ultimate Guide of Hard Disk Drive - Qiling

 [Further Reading] HDD vs SSD

-HDDs are the older technology, and they store data on spinning disks.
-This makes them slower than SSDs, but they're also cheaper and have more storage capacity.
-They're better suited for storing large amounts of data that isn't accessed often, such as media files or backup copies.
+HDDs are older and slower, but cheaper and with more storage capacity, making them suitable for storing large amounts of data that aren't accessed often, such as media files or backup copies.

-SSDs are newer and faster than HDDs but are also more expensive.
-They store data on chips instead of spinning disks, which makes them much faster at reading and writing data.
-However, they have less storage capacity than HDDs.
-They're best suited for storing frequently-used files such as the operating system, applications, and games.
+Solid State Drives (SSDs) are faster and more expensive than Hard Disk Drives (HDDs), storing data on chips rather than spinning disks.
+This makes them quicker at reading and writing data, but they have less storage capacity, making them ideal for storing frequently-used files like the operating system, applications, and games.

 Relate articles about HDD and SSD: